Triplany/VAL_protocol/README.md

 ## Overview

 VAL Protocol is a robust, blocking-I/O file transfer protocol library written in C, designed for reliable file transfers across diverse network conditions and embedded systems.
 A small, efficient protocol featuring fixed header + variable payload (bounded by a negotiated MTU) + trailer CRC.
-It supports adaptive transmission with continuous streaming mode, comprehensive resume modes, cumulative ACKs, and avoids dynamic allocations in steady state.
+It supports a bounded congestion window with AIMD, comprehensive resume modes, cumulative ACKs, and avoids dynamic allocations in steady state.
 Integrity is enforced by header and trailer CRCs; whole-file CRCs are not used on the wire.

 ### Key Features

-- **Streaming Mode**: Continuous non-blocking transmission using ACKs as heartbeats (not flow control) - provides major speedup over pure windowing, especially powerful for memory-constrained devices (e.g., WINDOW_2 + streaming vs WINDOW_64 saves RAM while maintaining high throughput)
-- **Adaptive Transmission**: Dynamic window sizing (1-64 packets) that automatically adjusts to network conditions - minimum WINDOW_4 recommended for effective escalation/de-escalation
+- **Bounded Windowing**: Congestion window negotiated at handshake (packet-count based) and adapted over time using success/error signals
 - **Powerful Abstraction Layer**: Complete separation of protocol from transport, filesystem, and system - enables custom encryption, compression, in-memory transfers, any byte source
 - **Resume Support**: Simplified, CRC-verified resume with tail-only verification (configurable cap; default small cap); also supports skip-existing
 - **Embedded-Friendly**: Zero dynamic allocations in steady state, configurable memory footprint, works on bare-metal